jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 Equation 19 defines the medium velocity at each small section of the spline as a function of the initial velocity at that section, the arclength of the section, aircraft thrust, local curvature of the spline, aerodynamic parameters such as $C_{D_0}$, $S$ or $K$ and physical properties of the system such as air density, acceleration due to gravity and the mass of the aircraft.
 Therefore, an iterative process can be made in order to calculate the velocity along an entire bidimensional spline.
 This process is similar to an integration of this variable along the spline, and if the section arclength is set to be sufficiently small then the associated errors of the numerical iterative process would become negligible.

-Using this pipeline one could perform an optimization process in which bidimensional splines are generated to pass through $m$ control points (race pylons) and a total time is calculated for each of those splines, modifying the spline in order to minimize this parameter.
-The optimization should be performed to find a global minimum, since the complexity of the problem would originate many local minimums which could be a problem if using a local optimizer.
+Using this pipeline one could perform an optimization process in which bidimensional splines are generated to pass through $m$ control points (race pylons) and a total time is calculated and associated to each of those splines, optimising the spline parameters in order to minimize the total trajectory associated time.
+The optimization should find a global minimum, not local.
+The complexity of the problem may originate many local minimums which could be a problem if using a local optimizer and the initial conditions are not close enough to the global minimum.

 The global optimizer I chose to solve this problem is a Genetic Algorithm.
 A genetic algorithm (GA) is a method for solving both constrained and unconstrained optimization problems based on a natural selection process that mimics biological evolution.
 The algorithm repeatedly modifies a population of individual solutions.
 At each step, the genetic algorithm randomly selects individuals from the current population and uses them as parents to produce the children for the next generation.
 Over successive generations, the population "evolves" toward an optimal solution.
-You can apply the genetic algorithm to solve problems that are not well suited for standard optimization algorithms, including problems in which the objective function is discontinuous, nondifferentiable, stochastic, or highly nonlinear [[3]](#references).
+You can apply the genetic algorithm to solve problems that are not well suited for standard optimization algorithms, including problems in which the objective function is discontinuous, nondifferentiable, stochastic, or highly nonlinear [[4]](#references).
+Using this solver, it is easier to converge to the global minimum instead of getting stuck in a not globally optimal local minimum.

 I implemented this pipeline in the numerical computing environment MATLAB®.
-The code is accessible [here].
-I tested the tool with a simple track example, which can be seen in the figure below.
+A link to the actual code is available in [Source Code](#source-code) section.
+I tested the tool with a simple air race track example, which can be observed in the figure below.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_006.png" width="80%"></p>
     <figcaption><p align="center"><b>Figure 6</b> - Track waypoints</p></figcaption>
 </figure>

 The track includes five control waypoints.
-In order to solve the problem it is necessary to impose a trajectory heading at each waypoint, where we can define the heading as $\arctan{\left(\frac{y'}{x'} \right)}$.
+In order to solve the problem it is necessary to impose a trajectory heading at each waypoint, where we can define the heading as $\arctan{\left(y'/x' \right)}$.
 This way, the order complexity of the problem reduces to the number of waypoints, $m$.
 The global minimum total time trajectory calculated by the tool can be observed in the following figures.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_007.png" width="80%"></p>